 • What types of fitness equipment is recommended, and can I use common household items?

 • How can I ensure my exercises are safe when I am on my own?

-Tell us what you think, click here to complete our webinar survey!
+**Tell us what you thought about this webinar, click here to complete our webinar survey!**

 Resources from the Canadian Cancer Society